-FREREF is a network organisation that was created in 1991.
+FREREF (Foundation of European Regions for Research in Education and Training) is a network organisation that was created in 1991.
 It is an initiative of several European Regions.
-The network currently gathers about thirty Regions, Regional bodies and organisms acting in the area of Lifelong Learning (LLL).
+The network currently gathers about thirty regions, regional bodies and organisms acting in the area of Lifelong Learning (LLL).
 It is associated to several other European Networks.
 The objective of FREREF is to promote and to support the real and concrete development of LLL at Regional and European levels, by enabling interregional cooperation based on practice sharing and peer learning, and by reinforcing the links between the regional actors and the European context, which is strongly and rapidly evolving regarding LLL (Lisbon strategy, Copenhagen process, EU2020.).
 FREREF has already been – and is currently – committed in several European project in the area of LLL.

 University of Modena and Reggio Emilia (Italy)